ADRIDEV2024/ADRIDEV2024/README.md

-¡Bienvenido a mi portfolio!
-Mi nombre es Adrian, vengo de España y soy un programador junior autodidacta que ha aprendido y practicado conceptos de programación desde hace dos años.
+¡Bienvenido a mi portfolio!🙋‍♂️ Mi nombre es Adrian, vengo de España y soy un programador junior autodidacta que ha aprendido y practicado conceptos de programación desde hace dos años.
 Python es el mejor lenguaje para mí en este momento, y he realizado algunos proyectos básicos de Python  y otros un poco más complejos, algunos de ellos los verás en mis repositorios de Github.
 La programación es la mejor práctica para relajarme y aprender cosas maravillosas.
 Te invito a echar un vistazo a mis proyectos si eres un gran programador😎❤.

-Welcome to my portfolio!
-My name is Adrian,I´m from Spain and I´m an autodidact junior programmer that have learning and practising programming concepts since two years to now.
+Welcome to my portfolio!🙋‍♂️ My name is Adrian,I´m from Spain and I´m an autodidact junior programmer that have learning and practising programming concepts since two years to now.
 Python is the best language for me at this moment, and I completed some basic Python projects  and some others medium level projects.
 You will see them in my Github repositories.
 Programming is the best practise for me to relax and learn wonderful things.
 I invite you to take a look to my projects if you are a great programmer😎❤.